stuartellis/stuartellis-site-hugo/content/articles/python-getting-started.md

 # Packaging Applications

-To build packaged applications for Windows, use [PyInstaller](http://www.pyinstaller.org/).
+To build packages for desktop and command-line applications, use [PyInstaller](http://www.pyinstaller.org/).
 This creates stand-alone executables that include Python itself, your code, and any other dependencies.

+If you need to deploy server applications to multiple locations, consider packaging the applications in containers.
+[Docker](https://www.docker.com/) is currently the most popular set of tools for building containers.

 # Learning Resources